 Looking to the Future…

-Over the more than four decades of our adventure in independent publishing, we’ve watched the culture change around us: what was considered countercultural back in 1969—things like Buddhism, martial arts, yoga, or alternative medicine—has now become mainstream, even commercial.
+Over the five decades of our adventure in independent publishing, we’ve watched the culture change around us: what was considered countercultural back in 1969—things like Buddhism, martial arts, yoga, or alternative medicine—has now become mainstream, even commercial.
 We’ve also experienced change within: our history demonstrates just how many new subjects we’ve explored that none of us would even have thought of back when we started out.
 But each of our books, whatever its subject, is an expression of our belief that there’s an enlightened way of approaching every aspect of our lives.
 That original vision has never changed, and though you can continue to expect surprises from us, you can also expect that original vision to continue to guide everything we do.